deskvillage/dannychadburn.github.io/proposals/probio-7.md

 #### What are competitors up to?

 - Digital market share of retailers and rival manufacturers
-- Tactics being used by each brand (and how well they're working)
+- Tactics used by each brand (and how well they're working)
 - What audience segments are they targeting?

 ---